 ENG 434: LITERARY CRITICISM.
 This course provides a comprehensive introduction to the major critical methods and theories, especially those of modern times, embodying both readings in the major critics and practical criticism.
-Prerequisites: ENG 101-102 or 103-104, ENG 201 or 205, ENG 210, ENG 211, ENG 212, ENG 224, ENG 225, ENG 330, and ENG 331.CREDIT: THREE SEMESTER HOURS.
+Required of English majors who select OPTION A. Prerequisites: ENG 101-102 or 103-104, ENG 201 or 205, ENG 210, ENG 211, ENG 212, ENG 224, ENG 225, ENG 330, and ENG 332.
+CREDIT: THREE SEMESTER HOURS.

 ENG 435: THE HISTORY OF THE ENGLISH LANGUAGE.
 This course provides a description of the English language and its major attributes through its development from Indo-European to modern English.
-Prerequisite: ENG 101-102 or 103-104, ENG 201 or 205, ENG 210, ENG 250, and ENG 322.CREDIT: THREE SEMESTER HOURS.
+Prerequisite: ENG 101-102 or 103-104, ENG 201 or 205, ENG 210, ENG 250, and ENG 322.
+CREDIT: THREE SEMESTER HOURS.

 ENG 436: GENERAL LINGUISTICS.
 This is a structural approach to modern English grammar through phonology, morphology, syntax and transformations.
-Prerequisites: ENG 101-102 or 103-104, ENG 201 or 205, ENG 210, ENG 250, ENG 322, and ENG 435.
+Required of English majors who select OPTION C. Prerequisites: ENG 101-102 or 103-104, ENG 201 or 205, ENG 210, ENG 250, ENG 322, and ENG 435.
 CREDIT: THREE SEMESTER HOURS.

 ENG 439: INDEPENDENT STUDY.
-This Individual research covers topics from the entire range of literary studies according to the needs and interests of the student.
+This Individual research course covers topics from the entire range of literary studies according to the needs and interests of the student.
 Working with a faculty advisor, the student will read and discuss the works chosen for independent study and prepare a substantial paper.
 May be taken once for credit with permission of the Department Chair.
 CREDIT: THREE SEMESTER HOURS.

-ENG 440: SENIOR SEMINAR I. This seminar is required of all senior English majors and offered in the fall semester, for seniors only.
-In this course, students conduct scholarly inquiry and research at an advanced level as they begin to write their senior paper.
+ENG 440: SENIOR SEMINAR I. This course is required of all senior English majors and offered in the fall semester, for seniors only.
+In this course, students conduct scholarly inquiry and research at an advanced level as they begin to write their senior thesis.
+Required of all English majors.
 Senior Status.
 CREDIT: ONE SEMESTER HOUR

 ENG 441: SENIOR SEMINAR II.
 This course is the second component of the Senior Seminar series and is required of all senior English majors.
 ENG 441 is offered in the spring semester.
-In this course, students will complete and present their senior papers.
+In this course, students will complete and defend their senior thesis projects.
+Required of all English majors.
 Prerequisites: ENG 440.CREDIT: TWO SEMESTER HOURS

-COURSE DESCRIPTIONS: SPEECH AND DRAMATICS
+COURSE DESCRIPTIONS: SPEECH